Tarek El-Molla

-Tarek El-Molla (طارق الملا) (born June 1962) is an Egyptian engineer and current Minister of Petroleum & Mineral Resources.
+Tarek El-Molla (طارق الملا) (born June 1962) is an Egyptian engineer and a former Minister of Petroleum & Mineral Resources.

 Career

 El-Molla graduated with a Bachelor of Mechanical Engineering from Cairo University in 1986.
 He worked for international oil company Chevron Corporation in 1987–2010.
 In 2011 he joined Egyptian General Petroleum Corporation, which he headed from August 2013 to September 2015.

-On 19 September 2015, he has sworn in as the Minister of Petroleum & Mineral Resources., and he remained in his post until 3 June 2024.
+On 19 September 2015, he was sworn in as the Minister of Petroleum & Mineral Resources, and he remained in his post until 3 June 2024.